 Is it the fault of the erudite that they demand profound insight within the pages they read?
 They try to assimilate themselves with the masses, but John Grisham just sucks so bad.
+Nothing is simple in reality - just because you wear round glasses doesn't make you John Lennon, even if it makes you feel like a Beatle.
 Arising from the depths of obscurity is a new era of literary enlightenment.
 Five young men from the Maryland/D.C.
 Metro area have taken it upon themselves to offer a respite from the onslaught of popular ‘literature’ that our culture has been inundated with over the past decade or so.
 Shame on you, John Grisham…

 Launched only less than a month ago, Composite Minds is an online literary website that offers freedom to those who subscribe.
 All you need to do is sign up – an extremely facilitated process thanks to the talented programmers who helped create the site – and you are immediately able to upload or copy and paste any original content that your little heart desires.
 Oh, and it’s free.

 The site is aimed to group together writers, period.
 That is, whether you are a fiction nut, an essayist, or a poet; Composite Minds wants you on their site uploading content, sharing content, and interacting with its users.

 Matt Sammons, one of the creators of the site’s entire premise, says that the site is based on three main pillars: Sharing, collaboration, and publication.
 Sounds like the makings of a porno.
 Well, get your mind out of the gutter… unless you are actually writing porno scenes, in which case, keep on keepin’ on.
 Composite Minds welcomes all styles.